LATEST ARTICLE

 1. Client-Server Network

-2. Peer-to Peer Network
+2. Peer-to-Peer Network

 Network Topologies

-1. Point-To-Point
+1. Point-to-Point

 2. Bus Topology